abse4411/projz_renpy_translation/README.md

 ### Install suitable Pytorch (Optional)
 If you want to use AI translation with CPU, please skip this step.
-These instruction guide you to install suitable Pytorch that compatible with your NVIDIA GPU.
+These following instructions guide you to install suitable Pytorch that compatible with your NVIDIA GPU.
 It suggests that your GPU memory is not less than 4 GB.
 1. Open a CMD, and run the following command to see your CUDA version:
     ```bash
     nvidia-smi